 District of Columbia

-Tina Sciocchetti is a board member of the Brown School and the American Cancer Society.
+Tina Sciocchetti is a board member of the Brown School, The Legal Project, and the American Cancer Society.
 She is also a member of the Women’s White Collar Defense Association.